Setting up pages

 Keywords

 Enter in words related to the content of the page.
 Separate keywords with a comma and space.
-It should be 450 characters or less.
+This should be 450 characters or less.

 Google Tag Manager container id

 All domains and subdomains will receive their own analytics properties and Google Tag Manager event tracking.
-Site Builders should add the proper Google Tag Manager container ID to all top level pages in page properties using the “Google Tag Manager container id” field.
+Make sure you add the proper Google Tag Manager container ID to all top level pages in page properties using the “Google Tag Manager container id” field.
 This can be accessed through the “Title & Properties” on any page.
 If the value is left blank, analytics will be tracked by the default CU Denver container.

 DomainTag Manager ID